 What Is Amazon Attribution?

-As a competing publisher in their own right, it makes sense that conversions which take place on Amazon can't be tracked via publisher tools from Google, Microsoft, Facebook, etc. But, for advertisers, this can leave a bit of a gap in your reporting, with non-attributed conversions for your Amazon products.
+As a competing publisher, it makes sense that conversions which take place on Amazon can't be tracked via publisher tools from Google, Microsoft or Facebook.
+But, for advertisers, this can leave a bit of a gap in reporting, with non-attributed conversions for Amazon products.

 To fill this gap, we developed Amazon Attribution.